 Creating a Transition

-You create a workflow transition in the diagrammer or in the Workflow State window for the state that you want to transition from.
-When you create a transition in the diagrammer, you create the transition and then edit it to specify the properties.
-When you create a transition from the Workflow State window, you specify the properties when you create the transition.
+You can create a workflow transition in the diagrammer or in the Workflow State window for the state that you want to move from.
+When you create a transition in the diagrammer, you create it first and then edit its properties.
+When you create a transition from the Workflow State window, you specify the properties when you create it.

-The following screenshot shows the properties for a transition:
+The following screenshot shows the properties of a transition:

 A portion of the Workflow Transition screen showing the properties you can specify for transitions.